 \subsubsection{The Pipeline}

-During test time, we construct a non-parametric entropy objective (NEO) with the unsupervised clustering and non-parametric classification probability, which is explained in detail in the following Section \ref{sec3.2}.
-To encourage test-time information transfer, a cross-modality knowledge distillation (CKD) module is further proposed, as described in Section \ref{sec3.3}.
-Finally, we fix all convolutional layers and minimize the proposed NEO and CKD loss to modulate the channel-wise affine transformations of Batch-Normalization (BN) \cite{ioffe2015batch}.
-Details of the adaptation process are described in Section \ref{sec3.4}.
+First, we construct a non-parametric entropy objective (NEO) for test-time adaptation in an open-world setting, as described in Section \ref{sec3.2}.
+Then, in Section \ref{sec3.3}, a cross-modality knowledge distillation (CKD) module is further proposed to encourage test-time knowledge transfer for feature enhancement.
+Finally, we fix all convolutional layers and minimize the proposed NEO and CKD loss to modulate the affine parameters and normalization statistics of the BN layer, as detailed in Section \ref{sec3.4}.